digitoimistodude/air-light/README.md

 You can enable the navigation by

-1. Adding sticky-nav.js to your gulpfile (already included with [Devpackages](https://github.com/digitoimistodude/devpackages) and newtheme.sh start script)
+1. Adding sticky-nav.js to your gulpfile (already included with [Devpackages](https://github.com/digitoimistodude/devpackages) and bin/newtheme.sh start script)
 2. Uncommeting sticky-nav import in global.scss
 3. Restart gulp and save scripts.js once to compile working combined javascript file